deephaven/examples/CreditCardFraud/README.md

 - **Time** - The integer number of seconds after the first purchase in the file.
 - **V1 - V28** - The 28 anonymized PCA transformed purchase parameters.
 - **Amount** - The purchase amount in Euros.
-- **Class** - A flag indicating a valid (0) or fraudulent (1) purchase
+- **Class** - A flag indicating a valid (0) or fraudulent (1) purchase.

 # Source and license

 This data is taken directly from [Kaggle](https://kaggle.com).
 It is provided here for demonstrative use without any warranty as to the accuracy, reliability, or completeness of the data.

 Credit for the dataset goes to:

 Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 [Calibrating Probability with Undersampling for Unbalanced Classification](https://www.researchgate.net/publication/283349138_Calibrating_Probability_with_Undersampling_for_Unbalanced_Classification).
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015